 "Smaller breeds tend to go into heat for the first time around six months of age, while larger dogs can be two years old before they come into heat."

-- Her vulva will become swollen (up to four times its regular size) and you will most likely notice your dog licking the area often.
+- The vulva will become swollen (up to four times its regular size) and you will most likely notice your dog licking the area more often

-- Your fur-princess can only go into heat once or twice in a year as it occurs in dogs every six to twelve months.
+- Your fur-baby can only experience an estrous cycle once or twice a year as it occurs in dogs every six to twelve months.
 If you observe that your dog is bleeding every now and then, it might be a sign that she has pyometra (an infection of the uterus).
 This is a medical emergency and you should contact your vet immediately.

 - If you have a puppy, she can go in heat sooner than you expected.
 The earliest a dog can have her first heat cycle is at 6 months.

-- Keep your dog in heat away from males for about three to four weeks.
-You can confine your dog, keep her inside the house (given you have all female dogs at home, you have male dogs but they are neutered, or no other dogs at all) to avoid any unwanted breedings.
+- Keep your dog in heat away from males for about 3 to 4 weeks.
+You can confine your dog, keep her inside the house (given you have all female dogs at home, you have male dogs but are neutered, or no other dogs at all) to avoid any unplanned breedings.

-- Once the bleeding stops, it does not mean that your female dog is already safe from all lurking males.
-When the bleeding stops, that is actually the prime fertility time.
+- Once the bloody discharge completely disappears, it still does not mean that your female dog is already safe from all lurking males.
+When the bleeding stops, that may actually be the prime fertility time.
 If you plan on breeding her, it's best to have her undergo a progesterone test after the bleeding has subsided to know what days she is most fertile.

 - If you don't plan on breeding your dog anymore or don't plan on breeding her at all, consider spaying.
-Spaying decreases the risks of your fur-princess from developing infections and mammary cancer.
+Spaying decreases the risks of your fur-baby developing any infections and mammary cancer.

-During heat, it’s important that you give your dog extra love and attention.
-Here are some things you’ll want to do:
+During an estrous cycle, it’s important that you give your dog extra love and attention.
+Here are some things you may want to do:

 Keep the Boys Away.
 If you want to prevent pregnancy, it’s important to keep intact males away.
-Males can smell a female in heat from miles away and, if left to their own devices, they will do whatever it takes to get to her and breed.
-Intact male dogs have even been known to jump and scale the fences of yards to get to the girl next door.
+Males can smell a female in an estrous cycle from miles away and, if left to their own, will do whatever it takes to get to her and mate.
+Intact male dogs have even been known to jump and scale the fences of yards to get to the “girl next door”.

 Never let your female dog out into the backyard by herself, and, when walking her, make sure she is always on a lead.

 Keep Her Groomed.
-Depending on the breed, many dogs will need to be groomed while in heat, with a focus on the fur surrounding the private parts, so that bloody discharge doesn't dry in her fur.
-If this happens, it means additional clean up and potential infection.
+Depending on the breed, many dogs will need to be groomed while in their estrous cycle, with a focus on the coat surrounding the private parts, so that bloody discharge doesn't dry in the fur.
+If this happens, it means additional clean-up and potential infections.

 Consider Spaying Your Dog.
-Unless you are a professional breeder or dog shower, consider spaying your dog so she cannot reproduce.
-Spaying is not only a great way to control the homeless pet population, but it’s also how you can keep your dog healthy and prevent various forms of tumors and cancer from developing.
-Spayed female dogs show a lower incidence of breast, ovarian and cervical cancers, and typically live longer.
+Consider spaying your dog.
+Spaying is not only a great way for your dog to no longer experience estrous cycles but also controls the homeless pet population.
+It also helps in keeping your dog healthy and improve their quality of life.
+Spayed female dogs show a lower incidence of breast, ovarian, and cervical cancers, and typically live longer.

 Speak with your vet to find out more.
-Now when your pup goes into her first heat you won't have to frantically ask, how long does a dog's heat last?
-But instead, you'll be able to identify the signs and prepare all the necessary materials for a happy, healthy cycle.
+Now when your pup goes into her first heat you won't have to frantically ask, “How long does my dog's heat last?”.
+But instead, you'll be able to identify the signs and prepare all the necessary things for a happy and healthy cycle.

-Your dog's heat isn't really as bad as you think it is, especially when you are educated enough and know what to do... so that even in her heat, she's still able to live a happy and healthy life.
+Your dog's estrous cycle isn't really as bad as you think it is, especially when you are educated enough and know what to do... so that even in her heat, she's still able to live a happier and healthier life.